 This refusal claims that your mark is not entitled to registration on the Principal Register because it does not function as a distinctive trademark.
 These types of marks fail to function as a source identifier to one company with a showing of acquired distinctiveness.
 A few examples of these kind of marks are: THE SALAD STATION for restaurant services, YOUR CLOUD for a cloud computing services, and THE BABYSITTING COMPANY for caregiving services.
 If you’ve done your homework up front, it is usually not a surprise that this refusal is coming.
 If you disagree with the refusal, you can argue that the mark is suggestive instead and entitled to registration on the Principal Register.
 If you choose to argue, make sure you counter the Examiner’s evidence and pull a number of case examples that are relevant to your facts.
 However, most descriptive marks reside on the Supplemental Register, a secondary register at the USPTO.
 Please note, that you may only amend to the Supplemental Register if your client is using a descriptive mark in commerce at the time you respond to the refusal, as you will be required to file an Amendment to Allege Use (if the mark is not already filed based on use).
 There are other strategies, but these are the most common.

-If you would like to learn more about responding to substantive Office Actions, then consider joining our Trademarkabilities™ Masterclass where we teach paralegals and attorneys how to elevate their trademark practices.
-You can learn more about our courses here to enroll or reach out to us for more information.
+If you would like to learn more about responding to substantive Office Actions, then consider joining our Trademarkabilities® Masterclass.
+You learn more about our courses here to enroll or reach out to us for more information.
 Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”

 If you are a trademark owner with questions about your trademark application, please contact us for assistance.